Averroes and Porphyry

 UNBOXED: Avicenna’s Floating Man & Descartes’ Deceiving Demon

 Ibn Sina is probably the most famous Islamic scholar in history, and is considered the father of modern medicine.
 His Canon of Medicine, a medical encyclopedia, was a standard textbook in both the Arab world and Europe for 600 years.
 Another famous work, The Book of Healing, dealt with science and philosophy and was influenced by Greek and Hellenistic thinkers as well as by earlier Persian and Arab scientists and philosophers, such as al-Biruni, Al-Farabi and Al-Kindi.
 Ibn Sina more than any other scholar, helped spread the ideas of Neoplatonism within the Islamic world.
 He was “in the Arabic culture the most effective promoter of Greek philosophy” (Laughlin, The Aristotle Adventure, 117).
 600 years before Descartes’ famous “I think therefore I am,” Ibn Sina argued that consciousness, our awareness, is the last thing and the most essential part of ourselves.
-In his “floating man” thought experiment ( see video), he demonstrated that even without sight, sensation, memory and imagination, we are conscious and can be said to exist.
+In his “floating man” thought experiment (see video), he demonstrated that even without sight, sensation, memory and imagination, we are conscious and can be said to exist.
 Ibn Sina was also a mathematician, whose pioneer work on equations and propositional algebra would influence Descartes, Newton and Leibniz.

-Mohammed al-Ghazali of Khurasan (1058–1111; Latin name Algazel)
+Muhammad al-Ghazali of Khurasan (1058–1111; Latin name Algazel)

 Al-Ghazali is considered one of the most prominent and influential Muslim thinkers.
 A philosopher, theologian, jurist and mystic, he was able to reconcile Islam with intellectualism at a time when Islam was threatened by hierarchical clerics (which were forbidden in Islam) and an affluent intelligentsia unable to accept their dicta.
 Such books of Al-Ghazali’s as the Alchemy of Happiness and The Niche for Lights are read to this day.